storpipfugl/pykdtree/README.rst

 Usage
 -----
-The usage of pykdtree is similar to scipy.spatial.cKDTree so for now refer to it's documentation
+The usage of pykdtree is similar to scipy.spatial.cKDTree so for now refer to its documentation

     >>> from pykdtree.kdtree import KDTree
     >>> kd_tree = KDTree(data_pts)